 Use National seal Part #450446

-Also, Engines which use rope anti-rotation holes in the block and cap, fill them with RTV and let dry overnight.
+Consequently, engines that use rope anti-rotation holes in the block and cap; need to be filled with (RTV) and let dry overnight.

 So, today’s rear main rope seals, are not as effective at controlling oil as they once were.